rogseo/challengeOneDemo/README.md

 ## Purpose

 Refactor to help to describe its structure and indicate the purpose of different parts of a web page.
-The new elements provide cleaer code (compared with using multiple <div>
+The new elements provide cleaer code (compared with using multiple divs)

-## New Element in HTML
+## What changed in HTML
 ### header
 containing the site name and the main navigation
 ### footer